 We also aim to keep you informed of what we are covering in class each term.
 We will provide you with a termly overview of topics and skills we are planning to cover as well as some weekly topics for revision or consolidation.

 We will be using a progress book which will contain a range of work covered in class and some assessments, which will come home on most Fridays.
-We would like you to look at this work with your child, sign, comment and return to school on Monday.
+We would like you to look at this work with your child, and return the book to school on Monday.
 This is to assist you with seeing your child's progress throughout the term.

 Year 1W: firstname.lastname@example.org